ddobrev81/learnsite-v0.2/README.md

 - Still have to write a blog and a forum (OOP implementation will be hard but nessesary)
 - Make it fully OOPHP - will need classes for form processing and error checking OR
 - Rewrite it all using Zend Framework.
-That MVC switch will be hella hard.
+Gotta start reading on zf.